Haemophilia: Genetics

 A mother who is a carrier has a 50% chance of passing the faulty X-chromosome to her daughter, while an affected father will always pass on the affected gene to his daughters.
 A son cannot inherit the defective gene from his father.
 Genetic testing and genetic counselling is recommended for families with haemophilia.
-Prenatal testing, such as amniocentesis, is available to pregnant women who may be carriers of the condition.
+Prenatal testing, such as amniocentesis and chorionic villus sampling are available to pregnant women who may be carriers of the condition.

 As with all genetic disorders, it is also possible for a human to acquire it spontaneously through mutation, rather than inheriting it, because of a new mutation in one of their parents' gametes.
-Spontaneous mutations account for about 33% of all cases of haemophilia A. About 30% of cases of haemophilia B are the result of a spontaneous gene mutation.
+Spontaneous mutations account for about 33% of all cases of haemophilia A. The most common mutation that causes severe cases of haemophilia A is an inversion within intron 22 of the factor VIII gene (F8) which is located near the tip of the X chromosome, leading to an abnormal crossover during meiosis.
+About 30% of cases of haemophilia B are the result of a spontaneous gene mutation.

 If a female gives birth to a haemophiliac son, either the female is a carrier for the blood disorder or the haemophilia was the result of a spontaneous mutation.
 Until modern direct DNA testing, however, it was impossible to determine if a female with only healthy children was a carrier or not.